idamariasofie/rock-paper-scissors/README.md

 50-75 years
 Since this is such a well-known game, I imagine people playing this at all ages of life.

-# **Design**
+## Design

-##### **Wireframe**
+## Wireframe

 I used Balsamiq to develop the wireframes for the website.
-This was the original idea, a few add ons have been made when I started building the website and game, for example the game message instruction, declaring the winner of of each draw and the game.
+This was the original idea, a few add ons have been made when I started building the website and game, for example the game message instruction box, declaring the winner of of each draw and the game.
 Since it made more sense to the game and made it more interactive.

 Home page